infinitered/ignite-cookbook/docs/recipes/SettingsUpYarnMonorepo.md

 ## Step 9: Add Yarn global scripts (optional)

 Yarn's workspaces feature allows you to define and run scripts globally across all packages in your monorepo.
 This simplifies your workflow by enabling you to execute tasks like testing, building, or linting from the root of your project, ensuring consistency across all packages.
-In this section, we’ll explore how to set up and use global scripts with Yarn in your monorepo.
+In this optional section, we’ll explore how to set up and use global scripts with Yarn in your monorepo.

 Let's add a global script for the mobile app to run iOS and Android projects.